Biedrzu/Cypress-Web-Tests-Automation/README.md

 we should cover it in different test suite.

 4. Tests for table sorting by titles fail as I would expect the table to be sorted alphabetically by their title and they are not.

-5. I should also add rows and page checking but I honestly didn't have enough time to do it.
-I believe the cases I provided should be enough to presents my skills in automation.